Discover more from An Ordinary Disaster

 Table of Contents

-The full book is currently about 63,000 words, or about 250 pages.
+The full manuscript is currently about 66,000 words, or about 275 pages.
 I’ve serialized the entire work here in pre-publication form.
 You can of course read in sequence, but feel free to jump in anywhere!

+With this initial version of the manuscript complete, I’m now working towards publication.
 Especially if you’ve been following my work with interest, now is the time to become a paying subscriber.
-Paying subscribers will be able to order a FREE* copy of the first collector’s edition of the book (you pay only the cost of shipping), and, just as importantly, your financial commitment will show your appreciation for the work I’m doing here, and your support as I move into the next chapter of the book’s journey.
+Your financial commitment will show your appreciation for the work I’m doing here, and your support as I move into the next chapter of the book’s journey.

 You can also become a founding member and receive, in addition to the benefits of paid membership, a print from my personal collection of adventure photos and one free Guide Service session.